Cornufer paepkei

 Cornufer paepkei is a species of frog in the family Ceratobatrachidae, endemic to rainforest habitat.
-Scientitsts know it exclusively from the type locality: the Fakfak Mountains in Indonesia, between 400 and 860 meters above sea level.
+Scientists know it exclusively from the type locality: the Fakfak Mountains in Indonesia, at between 400 and 860 meters above sea level.

 The adult frog measures 21.6 to 31.4 mm in snout-urostyle length.
 Its voice sounds like a "low, short creak."
 There a small amount of webbed skin on its feet.
 The frog is yellow-brown in color with dark brown or black patterning.
 There are two yellow-white lines from its nose to its hind legs.
 The backs of the legs are red-brown in color.
 Other parts of the legs are almost purple.
 The ventrum is off-white.